-Operating Committee, and Management Committee input, will be forwarded to the ISO Board

-Unit for its review and consideration of whether market rules changes are necessary to address an identified failure, if any, in one of the ISO's competitive markets.
+Following the Management Committee vote, the draft RNA, with working group, Operating Committee, and Management Committee input, will be forwarded to the ISO Board for review and action.
+Concurrently, the draft RNA will be provided to the Market Monitoring Unit for its review and consideration of whether market rules changes are necessary to address an identified failure, if any, in one of the ISO's competitive markets.
 The Board may approve the RNA as submitted, or propose modifications on its own motion.
-If any changes are proposed
+If any changes are proposed by the Board, the revised RNA shall be returned to the Management Committee for comment.
 The Board shall not make a final determination on a revised RNA until it has reviewed the Management Committee comments.
 Upon approval by the Board, the ISO shall issue the final RNA to the marketplace by posting it on its web site.